HyperspaceApp/Hyperspace/doc/api/index.html.md

 }
 ```
 **destination** | string
 Local path that the file will be downloaded to.

 **destinationtype** | string
 What type of destination was used.
 Can be "file", indicating a download to disk, can be "buffer", indicating a download to memory, and can be "http stream", indicating that the download was streamed through the http API.

 **length** | bytes
 Length of the download.
 If the download was a partial download, this will indicate the length of the partial download, and not the length of the full file.

 **offset** | bytes
 Offset within the file of the download.
 For full file downloads, the offset will be '0'.
 For partial downloads, the offset may be anywhere within the file. offset+length will never exceed the full file size.

-**siapath** | string
+**hyperspacepath** | string
 Siapath given to the file when it was uploaded.

 **completed** | oolean
 Whether or not the download has completed.
 Will be false initially, and set to true immediately as the download has been fully written out to the file, to the http stream, or to the in-memory buffer.
 Completed will also be set to true if there is an error that causes the download to fail.

 **endtime** | date, RFC 3339 time
 Time at which the download completed.
 Will be zero if the download has not yet completed.

 **error** | string
 Error encountered while downloading.
 If there was no error (yet), it will be the empty string.

 **received** | bytes
 Number of bytes downloaded thus far.
 Will only be updated as segments of the file complete fully.
 This typically has a resolution of tens of megabytes.

 **starttime** | date, RFC 3339 time
 Time at which the download was initiated.

 **totaldatatransfered** | bytes
 The total amount of data transfered when downloading the file.
 This will eventually include data transferred during contract + payment negotiation, as well as data from failed piece downloads.

 ## /renter/downloads/clear [POST]